-But is Qatar in a mood to fall in line and return to the fold?
+But will Qatar fall in line and return to the fold?

-As of now, it does not look like it.
+As of now, it does not look like it is in the mood to be a follower.
 The Turkish base in Qatar is going ahead despite GCC’s protestations and since the sanctions it has gone all out to embrace Iran since the latter has allowed it to use its air space for Qatar Airways’ Europe flights and is helping to replenish its food stocks [it also shares a major gas field with Iran].
 And Al Jazeera TV is there to stay.

 Its bravado is backed by its unfathomably deep pockets.
 From Day One of the crisis, it has claimed that it can hold out for years which it might, as long as it does not look at its ledger books.
 Symptomatic of this spirit was the move by a Qatari businessman to fly down thousands of cows on cargo planes to get over the milk crisis once the Saudi border and supplies were closed.